naman2202/concurrency/README.md

 "USD" - United States Dollar,
 "ZAR" - South African Rand,

-This app requires JSON.
+This gem requires JSON.
 If you're using JRuby < 1.7.0 you'll need to add gem "json" to your Gemfile or similar.

 ## Installation